auygur/CNN-MNIST_Keras/README.md

 # Training a Multilayer Perceptron on the MNIST dataset

-Problem: Using Keras and a dedicated GPU cluster, training a CNN with Multilayer Perceptron on the MNIST dataset.
+Problem: Using Keras Sequential interface and a dedicated GPU cluster, training a CNN with Multilayer Perceptron on the MNIST dataset.

 Approach:  Vanilla model and a model with drop-outs are compared.
 Learning curves are visualized.